-As a membership organization, your dues play a critical role in maintaining our ability to deliver meaningful programs and short-term aid to the community.
-In 2016, we provided Food4Thought workshops to more than 100 middle school aged girls and participated in many community-based charitable activities, including the Abby’s House, ReStore, Community Harvest Project and CASA donation drives, that helped underprivileged individuals right here in Worcester.
+As a membership organization, your dues play a critical role in maintaining our ability to deliver meaningful programs and short-term aid to the community such as with our Food4Thought workshops to more than 100 middle school aged girls and by attending many community-based charitable activities, including Rise Above, Abby’s House, ReStore, Community Harvest Project and CASA donation drives, that helped underprivileged individuals right here in Worcester.

 Paying your membership dues is as simple as using the secure PayPal buttons below.
 You will be given the option to pay by credit card if you do not have a PayPal account.

-If you would prefer to use our membership form, simply download one of the two PDFs, 2018 Membership Renewal – Active or 2018 Membership Renewal – Sustainer.
-Print and complete the form, and return it to us by mail with your check made payable to The Junior League of Worcester by March 1, 2017.
+If you would prefer to use our membership form, simply download one of the two PDFs, Membership Renewal – Active or Membership Renewal – Sustainer.
+Print and complete the form, and return it to us by mail with your check made payable to The Junior League of Worcester.